azurepocmain/fabricpocmain.github.io/articles/fabric-capacity-metrics-extraction.md

 df_items_table_spark = spark.createDataFrame(df_items_table)
 ```

+Capacity Metrics Usage Inserts Section
+This section is very important, as the section without comments will only be executed the first time.
+Afterwards, the section below marked with ⬇️ should be executed for all subsequent runs.
+This approach ensures that there are no duplicate records and only new inserts are added to the table.
+Please adjust the table name if needed, but all other parameters should maintain their respective variables.
 ```
 # Process Capacity Metrics Inserts
 from pyspark.sql.functions import col import com.microsoft.spark.fabric
 from com.microsoft.spark.fabric.Constants import Constants

-#INITIAL EXECUTION: Uncomment this section for the initial run and comment out all subsequent code blocks.
+#⚠️ Warning:** THIS IS IMPORTANT.
+#⚠️INITIAL EXECUTION: Ensure this section is commented out after the initial run.
+This is VERY IMPORTANT or your data will have duplicate values!
-# The table will be auto-created; adjust the table name as necessary, add your Fabric DW name in the FabricwarehouseName.
+# The table will be auto-created; adjust the table name as necessary, the variable above will be used for the below.
-#df_spark.write.mode("append").option(Constants.WorkspaceId, FabricWorkspaceId).synapsesql("FabricwarehouseName.dbo.FabricCapacityMetrics")
+df_metrics_by_item_spark.write.mode("append").option(Constants.WorkspaceId, FabircWarehouse_WorkSpace_ID).synapsesql(f"{FabricWarehouseName}.dbo.FabricCapacityMetrics")

+# #⚠️ Warning:** THIS IS IMPORTANT.
+# #⚠️⬇️Uncomment the below section after the first above run, all subsequent runs moving forward should use the below code stack not the above!⬇️
+# # Delta Section
-#Columns utilized for comparison to ensure that only new delta records are inserted, using unique keys
+# #Columns utilized for comparison to ensure that only new delta records are inserted, using unique keys
-comparison_columns = ["DateTime", "PremiumCapacityId", "ItemId", "sum_CU", "sum_duration", "WorkspaceId", "UniqueKey" ]  #Using following columns as a unique key for  join
+# comparison_columns = ["DateTime", "PremiumCapacityId", "ItemId", "sum_CU", "sum_duration", "WorkspaceId", "UniqueKey" ]  #Using following columns as a unique key for  join

-#Step 1: Read existing data from the Fabric Warehouse
+# #Step 1: Read existing data from the Fabric Warehouse
-df_current_metric_table = spark.read.option(Constants.WorkspaceId, FabricWorkspaceId).option(Constants.DatawarehouseId, FabricWarehouseID).synapsesql("FabricwarehouseName.dbo.FabricCapacityMetrics")
+# df_current_metric_table = spark.read.option(Constants.WorkspaceId, FabircWarehouse_WorkSpace_ID).option(Constants.DatawarehouseId, FabricWarehouseID).synapsesql(f"{FabricWarehouseName}.dbo.FabricCapacityMetrics")

-#Step 2: Identify new records using left_anti on multiple columns above
+# #Step 2: Identify new records using left_anti on multiple columns above
-df_new_metric_insert = df_metrics_by_item_spark.join(df_current_metric_table, comparison_columns, "left_anti")
+# df_new_metric_insert = df_metrics_by_item_spark.join(df_current_metric_table, comparison_columns, "left_anti")

-#Step 3: Append only new records to Fabric Warehouse for each invocation
+# #Step 3: Append only new records to Fabric Warehouse for each invocation
-df_new_metric_insert.write.mode("append").option(Constants.WorkspaceId, FabricWorkspaceId).synapsesql("FabricwarehouseName.dbo.FabricCapacityMetrics")
+# df_new_metric_insert.write.mode("append").option(Constants.WorkspaceId, FabircWarehouse_WorkSpace_ID).synapsesql(f"{FabricWarehouseName}.dbo.FabricCapacityMetrics")
 ```

+Process Item Table Inserts Section
+This section is very important, as the section without comments will only be executed the first time.
+Afterwards, the section below marked with ⬇️ should be executed for all subsequent runs.
+This approach ensures that there are no duplicate records and only new inserts are added to the table.
+Please adjust the table name if needed, but all other parameters should maintain their respective variables.
 ```
 # Process Item Table Inserts
 from pyspark.sql.functions import col import com.microsoft.spark.fabric
 from com.microsoft.spark.fabric.Constants import Constants

-#INITIAL EXECUTION: Uncomment this section for the initial run and comment out all subsequent code blocks.
+#⚠️ Warning:** THIS IS IMPORTANT.
+#⚠️INITIAL EXECUTION: Ensure this section is commented out after the initial run.
+This is VERY IMPORTANT or your data will have duplicate values!
-# The table will be auto-created; adjust the table name as necessary, add your Fabric DW name in the FabricwarehouseName.
+# The table will be auto-created; adjust the table name as necessary, the variable above will be used for the below.
-#df_spark.write.mode("append").option(Constants.WorkspaceId, FabricWorkspaceId).synapsesql("FabricwarehouseName.dbo.FabricItems")
+df_items_table_spark.write.mode("append").option(Constants.WorkspaceId, FabircWarehouse_WorkSpace_ID).synapsesql(f"{FabricWarehouseName}.dbo.FabricItems")

+# #⚠️⬇️Uncomment the below section after the first above run, all subsequent runs moving forward should use the below code stack⬇️
-#Columns utilized for comparison to ensure that only new delta records are inserted, using unique keys
+# #Columns utilized for comparison to ensure that only new delta records are inserted, using unique keys
-comparison_columns = ["capacityId", "ItemId", "ItemKind", "ItemName", "Timestamp", "WorkspaceId", "UniqueKey" ]  #Using following columns as a unique key for  join
+# comparison_columns = ["capacityId", "ItemId", "ItemKind", "ItemName", "Timestamp", "WorkspaceId", "UniqueKey" ]  #Using following columns as a unique key for  join

-#Step 1: Read existing data from the Fabric Warehouse
+# #Step 1: Read existing data from the Fabric Warehouse
-df_current_metric_table = spark.read.option(Constants.WorkspaceId, FabricWorkspaceId).option(Constants.DatawarehouseId, FabricWarehouseID).synapsesql("FabricwarehouseName.dbo.FabricItems") # Update Name as needed
+# df_current_metric_table = spark.read.option(Constants.WorkspaceId, FabircWarehouse_WorkSpace_ID).option(Constants.DatawarehouseId, FabricWarehouseID).synapsesql(f"{FabricWarehouseName}.dbo.FabricItems2") # Update Table Name as needed

-#Step 2: Identify new records using left_anti on multiple columns above
+# #Step 2: Identify new records using left_anti on multiple columns above
-df_new_metric_insert = df_items_table_spark.join(df_current_metric_table, comparison_columns, "left_anti")
+# df_new_metric_insert = df_items_table_spark.join(df_current_metric_table, comparison_columns, "left_anti")

-#Step 3: Append only new records to Fabric Warehouse for each invocation
+# #Step 3: Append only new records to Fabric Warehouse for each invocation
-df_new_metric_insert.write.mode("append").option(Constants.WorkspaceId, FabricWorkspaceId).synapsesql("FabricwarehouseName.dbo.FabricItems") # Update Name as needed
+# df_new_metric_insert.write.mode("append").option(Constants.WorkspaceId, FabircWarehouse_WorkSpace_ID).synapsesql(f"{FabricWarehouseName}.dbo.FabricItems2") # Update Table Name as needed
 ```

+ℹ️ Make sure to schedule a job that runs the above Python notebook either daily or every 13 days.
+This is important because after 14 days, the older data will be purged, as the metrics have a 14-day retention period.

 **SQL Code Steps: Fabric Capacity Metrics Percentabe Query:**
 A percentage output for each day and related workspace will be the output.
 You can potentially utilize this percentage and divide it by the daily cost via the Azure Portal to implement the chargeback process.